kuhle2018/Kuhle2018/README.md

 - Productivity Systems: Microsoft Office, Word, Excel, PowerPoint,Outlook
 - Technical support: Hardware,software and network troubleshooting

 ## Projects
 -
 -
 -

 ## Social Links
 - LinkedIn:
-- GitHub:
+- GitHub: kuhle2018@github

 ## Contact Information
 - Email: lindokuhle.moyakhe@gmail.com

 ## What i'm working on
-    -

-- 🔭 I’m currently working on ...
+🔭I'm currently woking on a Tailwind footer project using CSS.

+## What i'm Learning
-- 🌱 I’m currently learning ...
+🌱I'm currently learning about

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+## How to reach Me
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+📬You can reach me trhough my email or LinkedIn profile.